ElektraInitiative/libelektra/doc/tutorials/code-generator.md

 for each file and a `std::unordered_map` containing references to all the fields.
 The naming scheme is needed so that the other C++ code can access the files contents via the map.
 This approach was chosen to allow executing the code-generator without first running the install script.

+When you create a new `.mustache` file (either for a new part or a new partial), you need to invoke `cmake` again, so that all the files are collected.

 ### Creating the supporting class